newtfire/textAnalysis-Hub/Class-Examples/xproc/XProc-Exercise.md

 # XProc Exercise
 *(This assignment involves a review of several technologies you've been learning so far, to assemble your own XProc pipeline.
 It is therefore worth 10 points: triple homework)*

 With this exercise, you will learn how to assemble the parts of an XProc pipeline, and run it to collect outputs in the form of messages and files.
-Work with our [XProc Pipelining Tutorial](https://github.com/newtfire/textAnalysis-Hub/blob/main/Class-Examples/xproc/XProc-Pipelining-Tutorial.md) to help you complete this assignment.
+Work with our [XProc Pipelining Tutorial](https://github.com/newtfire/textAnalysis-Hub/blob/main/Class-Examples/xproc/XProc-Pipelining-Tutorial.md) and our [sample XProc files from the Onepiece project](https://github.com/newtfire/textAnalysis-Hub/tree/main/Class-Examples/xproc/onepiece-project) to help you complete this assignment.

 Complete this in stages. **Assemble all the files you need in a special directory on your personal GitHub repo**, so you can point us to your repo when you're finished.
 Set the output(s) of your pipeline to store in that directory, too.